rom-py/rompy-legacy/REPOSITORY_SPLITTING.md

 1. Update the configuration file
 2. Remove previous results: `rm -rf ../split-repos/`
 3. Re-run the split script
+4. Test the new split: `python test_split.py ../split-repos/`

 ### Updating Configurations

 When the source repository structure changes:
 1. Update paths in `repo_split_config.yaml`
+2. Update import correction patterns if needed
-2. Validate the new configuration
+3. Validate the new configuration
-3. Re-run the split
+4. Re-run the split
+5. Test the updated split thoroughly

 ## Security Considerations